Curriculum Map and Assessment Strategies for College ESL Learners Report

 WeekCurriculum ContentAssessment Criteria (Formative)

-1Using English to Enhance Survival Skills in CollegeNon-verbal(e.g., ESL students follow directions, prompts or act without speaking) and recognition(e.g., instructor asks the ESL students specific questions with answer options, or ask students to choose one correct answer from an option of many; students respond with single words or short phrases).
+1Using English to Enhance Survival Skills in CollegeNon-verbal(e.g., ESL students follow directions, prompts, or act without speaking) and recognition(e.g., instructor asks the ESL students specific questions with answer options, or ask students to choose one correct answer from an option of many; students respond with single words or short phrases).

-2Using English Language in Supported College EnvironmentsStructured questions(e.g., instructor asks ESL students probe questions about common English expressions to reinforce confidence) and unstructured discussion (e.g., instructor asks ESL students to talk about personal experiences).
+2Using English Language in Supported College EnvironmentsStructured questions(e.g., instructor asks ESL students probing questions about common English expressions to reinforce confidence) and unstructured discussion (e.g., instructor asks ESL students to talk about personal experiences).

-3Using English Language Autonomously in School-Related ContextsFree recall(e.g., instructor asks ESL students to describe or explain what they know about a given English related topic) and word association(e.g., instructor asks students to play a word game in which instructor says a word and students say everything they think of that word in English).
+3Using English Language Autonomously in School-Related ContextsFree recall(e.g., instructor asks ESL students to describe or explain what they know about a given English-related topic) and word association(e.g., instructor asks students to play a word game in which instructor says a word and students say everything they think of that word in English).

 Benefits & Drawbacks of Developing Own Assessment Instruments